MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-view-phone-report.md

 With the visual selected, you can do things like scroll within the visual.
 To de-select a visual, just touch anywhere outside the visual area.

 ## Open visuals in focus mode
-Phone reports offer a focus mode, so you can focus on a single visual to get a bigger view of the visual and explore the visual and the report.
+Phone reports also offer a focus mode, so you can get a bigger view of a single visual and explore it and the report.

 - In a phone report, tap the ellipsis (**...**) in the upper-right corner of a visual  > **Expand to focus mode**.